 Get to the know the basics of selective laser sintering, also known as SLS 3D printing.
 Find out how SLS printing works, the materials and post-processing options available, advantages and disadvantages of the process, and how the 3D printing technique can benefit you.

-Selective Laser Sintering (SLS) is an additive manufacturing (AM) technique that belongs to the Powder Bed Fusion family and is often referred to as the plastic counterpart of Direct Metal Laser Sintering (DMLS).
+Selective Laser Sintering (SLS) is an additive manufacturing (AM) technique that belongs to the Powder Bed Fusion family and is often referred to as the plastic counterpart of Selective Laser Melting (SLM) and Direct Metal Laser Sintering (DMLS).
 It works by selectively fusing powder together layer-by-layer to build a solid object.

 SLS is an industrial 3D printing method that is known for building sturdy, durable parts out of established materials (mainly nylon).
 It is also fast, accurate, and can handle geometric complexity with ease.
 For these reasons, SLS has been a popular choice among engineers and manufacturers for functional prototypes and end-use low-volume parts for decades.

 The SLS 3D printing process takes place primarily in the interior of the 3D printer, called the build chamber.
-First, a layer of powdered metal is sprayed across a platform located inside the build chamber.
-Then, the heaters in the printer preheat the powder to a temperature just below its melting point.
-The lasers come into play next, fusing the powder layer at specific points to form a 3D cross section of the desired build.
-The powder that is unsintered acts as the structural support for the build.
+First, a layer of powdered material (typically nylon) is flatly distributed across a platform located inside the build chamber.
+Then, the heaters in the printer preheat the powder to a temperature just below its melting point, and lasers fuse the powder layer at specific points to form a 3D cross section of the desired build.

 Due to the high temperatures involved, after printing, the powder bin must cool before the parts can be unpacked to ensure sure optimal mechanical properties and avoid warping and shrinkage as much as possible.
 This cooling process can, however, take a considerable amount of time—sometimes up to 12 hours.